 Enrolled students interested in obtaining a job should log on to the Colgate portal

 .
-Jobs can be found by looking for the "Student Employment" link under the "Quicklinks" in the left-hand sidebar.
-From there you can use the "Find A Job" link to search through postings and apply for jobs.
-Clicking on the "Apply for this job" link at the bottom of a job description will create an e-mail application, which can be sent directly to the supervisor.
+Jobs can be found under the "Student Employment" tab found there.
+Use the "Find a Job" link to search through available openings -- more complete job descriptions can be found by clicking on the individual job names.
+The "Apply for this job" link at the bottom of the description allows you to generate an online application, which can be e-mailed directly to the supervisor using the "Apply" button toward the bottom of the screen.
 Supervisors will contact you if they wish to interview or hire you.
-If you have not heard anything about your application status within a week or two, you may contact the supervisor via e-mail to re-express interest in the job and to inquire when a hiring decision may be made.
+If you have not heard anything about your application status within a week or two, you may contact the supervisor via e-mail to re-express interest in the position and to inquire when a hiring decision may be made.

-The form must be completed in person, and specific forms of identification must be presented: acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
-(Students are free to submit any acceptable document, a complete list of which can be found on page 5 of the I-9 form.)
+the form must be completed in person, and specific forms of identification must be presented: acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
+(Students are free to submit any acceptable document, a complete list of which can be found on the final page of the I-9 form.)
 All documents must be originals and unexpired

 .
 Additionally, providing documents either that have no expiration date or that expire after your expected date of graduation may help you avoid having to either submit new ID documents or re-verify your employment authorization while enrolled at Colgate.

-form (used to determine withholding allowances for tax purposes) should also be submitted, because all wages -- including Federal Work-Study -- are taxable earnings.
+form (used to determine withholding allowances for tax purposes) must also be submitted, because all wages -- including Federal Work-Study -- are taxable earnings.
 Student wage rates

 Students submit a record of their work hours to their supervisors on a regular basis, according to pre-established Student Payroll Deadlines